osamuaoki/osamu-utils/README.md

 ### Evolution

-Connect to gmail with IMAP/SSL and SMTP/STARTTLS
+Firstm set up with your primary Google accounr and add other mails.
+You can ass send-only ssh-sendmail too.

-(Mutt works as backup system if connected with POP3)
+Use IMAP/SSL and SMTP/STARTTLS for Gmail.

 ### Japanese